 FREQUENTLY ASKED QUESTIONS

-The great news is yes, yes you can freeze this Baba Ganoush Eggplant Dip.
+The great news is yes, yes you can freeze this baba ganoush eggplant dip.
 Although bear in mind that the consistency might change slightly.
 Simply portion it out into desired portions in a freezer safe container or bag.
 It’ll be good for up to 3 months.
-Simply thaw completely and stir before use.
+Thaw completely and stir before use.

 RECIPE FOR BABA GANOUSH